marklysze/LlamaIndex-RAG-WSL-CUDA/README.md

 Note 2: I had to remove the typical persona and instruction text ("You are a story teller who likes to elaborate and....") as this caused it to not output responses consistently.
 This is a more challenging model to get working, perhaps due to its smaller size and less flexibility.
 ```

-> The story is about Thundertooth, a prehistoric dinosaur who found himself in the future and was invited by Mayor Grace to help with an impending meteor threat.
-He gathered his family and worked alongside the mayor and scientists to come up with a plan to divert or neutralize the meteor.
-Lumina, one of Thundertooth's children, would use her knowledge of technology to enhance the city's energy systems and create a protective force field.
+> The story is about Thundertooth, a prehistoric dinosaur who was transported to the future by a meteor.
+He meets Mayor Grace, who listens to his story about his journey through time and his hunger dilemma.
+Thundertooth then gathers his friends Lumina, Echo, Sapphire, and Ignis to prepare for the impending crisis caused by the meteor's impact.
+Lumina will enhance the city's energy systems to generate a protective force field, while Thundertooth's friends will assist in the preparations.
+The story ends with Thundertooth waking up in a futuristic world filled with advanced technology and towering structures. [/INST]

-It answered the questions well for such a small model, see another example below.

-Q: Did anything eventful happen?

-> The Thundertooth family saved their beloved city from an impending disaster by utilizing their unique abilities.
-They enhanced the city's energy systems, echoed evacuation orders, offered comfort to those in distress, and unleashed controlled bursts of flames towards the approaching meteor.
-The citizens, emerging from their shelters, erupted into cheers of gratitude as they witnessed the Thundertooth family's heroic efforts.

 ---
 **Phi-2: [FP16]**